CHECKLIST FOR DISASTER PREPAREDNESS

 □Make sure house number is very visible day and night from road(s) and alley(s) next to your house, so fire fighters and ambulances find you EASILY. ($20) If a street sign is stolen or unreadable, call local government until it is fixed.

 □To escape, tell children they may break windows and push air conditioners out if necessary.
 Do not flee through fire, which has "tremendous heat, smoke, and a toxic atmosphere that can render a person unconscious."
-Have flashlight by each bed to get out if power is off.
+Have flashlight by each bed to get out if power is off and shoes or slippers in case of broken glass or hot floor.
 If escape includes going on a porch roof, can you keep an extra ladder on that roof?

 LOCK THE FOLLOWING ITEMS OFFSITE.
 A safe deposit box, self-storage unit, or locked drawer at work are possibilities if you have them.
 Otherwise a lifelong friend or relative, if they can lock your private papers away from children, visitors and contractors.
 You can put most in an email to yourself, if your email and computer are secure, and access the email from a friend's computer.